To go straight to Practice Material for Spiccato, click on the highlighted link.

 Typically, when we think of a cello, we imagine a rich, lyrical, legato, melodic (or harmonic) line.
 For most people who pick up a cello and start improvising, this is the playing style that comes automatically and unconsciously.
 In fact, for most people who want to play the cello, it is music of this character that has most inspired our attraction to the instrument.
 In this singing legato style, we make a permanent effort to avoid the bounce, by keeping our bow deeply, smoothly and firmly into the string.

 Introducing the bounce is literally a whole new ball-game (actually a whole new bow-game).
 And here, the word “game” is very appropriate, because the bounce really does add an element of “play” to string playing.
 Now we are not only singing, but also playing tennis, basketball, ping-pong, jumping on a trampoline, doing gymnastics ……… The bouncing bow adds an enormous amount of variety, character and energy to the musical style and is a hugely important part of cello right-hand technique.
-We have to learn to love (rather than fear) the bow’s natural tendency to bounce, to control it and to use it to our advantage.
+We have to learn to love (rather than fear) the bow’s natural tendency to bounce.
+Our job is not only to control the bounce it but also to use it to our advantage, as an essential component of our bowing toolbox.

 The desire/need for the spiccato bounce is probably one of the main reasons why the cello bowhold changed from the “underhand” viola-da-gamba hold to the “overhand” violin bowhold over the course of the 18th century.
 The importance of the overhand bowhold in allowing spiccato can be seen in the difference in stylistic character between Germanic Baroque music on the one hand and French/Italian Baroque music on the other.
 Let’s compare for example the cello-writing style of Vivaldi with that of Bach.
 It is almost impossible to imagine much of Vivaldi’s cello writing being played with an underhand bowhold (and thus without spiccato).
 Bach’s cello writing on the other hand is perfectly compatible with the underhand bowhold and no real bouncing.
 So, without any historical or musicological research we could hypothesise that in Germany, the bowhold stayed underhand for longer than in France and Italy.
 It is not surprising that the more sparkling (and bouncy) character of the French and Italians found greater need and use for spiccato than their more solid Germanic neighbours.